BrandonWoodruff/BrandonWoodruff/README.md

 - 👋 Hi, I’m @BrandonWoodruff
-- 👀 I’m interested in Development, SQL work
+- 👀 I’m interested in any Development Opportunities available, focused on Web or business applications and tools.
-- 🌱 I’m currently at UVU studying a Bachelors in Computer Science
+- 🌱 I’m currently at UVU studying a Bachelors in Computer Science, with a Concentration in Full Stack Web Development.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me bmw132000@gmail.com